bfeitknecht/vault/README.md

 My obsidian markdown notes

-To use, clone the repo ad open with obsidian.
+To use, clone the repo and open with obsidian.

 ```sh
 git clone https://github.com/bfeitknecht/vault.git